sav-che/TL-2/Authors/Böckeler (Boeckeler), (Johann) Otto {std. Boeck.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 245](https://www.biodiversitylibrary.org/item/103859#page/255/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 245](https://www.biodiversitylibrary.org/page/33265442) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boeckeler, Johann Otto {std.
 Boeck.}|first entry]] for this author

 ### Author

-\* Böckeler \[Boeckeler\], \[Johann\] Otto (1803-1899), German (Hannover) botanist and pharmacist, educated at the Lyceum of Hannover, with the Löwenapotheke at Hildesheim to be trained as a pharmacist, in addition studying the flora of the Hildesheim surroundings, with a pharmacy at Altona for further training, studied pharmacy at the University of Göttingen until 1826, "provisor" at a pharmacy in Bremen 1826-1827, pharmacist at Varel (Oldenburg) 1827-1857, dedicating himself to botany (Cyperaceae) 1857-1899. (*Boeck.*).
+\* Böckeler \[Boeckeler\], \[Johann\] Otto (1803-1899), German (Hannover) botanist and pharmacist, educated at the Lyceum of Hannover, with the Löwenapotheke at Hildesheim to be trained as a pharmacist, in addition studying the flora of the Hildesheim surroundings, with a pharmacy at Altona for further training, studied pharmacy at the University of Göttingen until 1826, "provisor" at a pharmacy in Bremen 1826-1827, pharmacist at Varel (Oldenburg) 1827-1857, dedicating himself to botany (Cyperaceae) 1857-1899.
+**Abbreviated name**: *Boeck.*

 #### Herbarium and types